sul-dlss/libsys-airflow/README.md

 If you run into something where the type checker complains and you're sure that the usage is ok, you can comment the line with `# type: ignore` to quiet the type checker for that line.
 As with linting, use your best judgement as to whether an exception is preferable to mollifying the checker.

 The type checker is not currently wired up in CI as a required check, but you may still find it useful for catching lurking consistency issues.

-## Symphony Mount

-MARC data to be converted will be mounted on the sul-libsys-airflow server under `/sirsi_prod` which is a mount of `/s/SUL/Dataload/Folio` on the Symphony server.

 ## Connections